Yunnan is a province in southwestern China known for its beautiful landscapes and diverse citizens.

 But, we’re here to tell you that that’s not the case in Yunnan.
 Kunming, the capital of Yunnan, experiences some of the lowest levels of air pollution in China.

 Kunming’s air quality index usually rests around 43, or good.
 In comparison, larger cities like Beijing rest around 60, or moderate/unhealthy.

 These numbers do change daily.
 By visiting Numbeo, you can review pollution numbers closer to the date of your departure.
 But, one thing’s sure, you won’t be needing a mask if you’re planning to learn Mandarin and live in Yunnan.

 TIME TO BUY YOUR TICKET

 Yunnan has seen an increase in popularity with study abroad students.
-People are realizing that Yunnan is home to one of the best Mandarin language schools in China, the province has beautiful weather and the diverse population could come in handy when studying Mandarin.
+People realize that Yunnan is home to one of the best Mandarin language schools in China.
+The province has beautiful weather, and the diverse population could come in handy when studying Mandarin.

-If you have not made up your mind where to live when learning Chinese in Yunnan, Kunming should come up to the top of your list.
+If you have not decided where to live when learning Chinese in Yunnan, Kunming should come up to the top of your list.
 To learn more about Kunming and Keats School, visit our blog.